hGayane/IotCrud/README.md

 # IotCrud

-Simple Azure Functions project which will read-write data to IoT device via ResAPi
+Processing data from IoT Hub with Azure Functions